hyanwong/tutorials/viz.md

 nodes, individuals, populations, mutations, and sites.
 These class names start with a single letter (respectively `t`, `n`, `a`, `i`, `p`, `m`, and `s`) followed by a numerical ID.
 A comprehensive example is the rightmost leaf (node 7) in the third tree in the mutated tree sequence, plotted in the previous section but one.
-In that tree sequence, node 7 is a leaf and also a sample node.
+In that tree, node 7 is a leaf and also a {ref}`sample node <sec_data_model_definitions_sample>`.
 It belongs to an {ref}`individual <sec_nodes_or_individuals>` with ID 3, comes from the population with ID 2, and has an immediate ancestor (parent) node with ID 10.
 It also has mutations with IDs 16 and 17 above it, and those mutations are associated with site IDs 15 and 16.